Siemens and Mitsubishi finalise Alstom offer

-MUNICH/PARIS Germany's Siemens (SIEGn.DE) and Japan's Mitsubishi Heavy Industries (7011.T) are putting the finishing touches on a joint offer for Alstom's (ALSO.PA) turbine businesses that includes a cash element of roughly 9 billion euros (7.22 billion pounds), sources close to the bidders said.
+MUNICH/PARIS, June 13 Germany's Siemens and Japan's Mitsubishi Heavy Industries are putting the finishing touches on a joint offer for Alstom's turbine businesses that includes a cash element of roughly 9 billion euros, sources close to the bidders said.

-Under the complex offer, which would counter an existing $17 billion offer from U.S. conglomerate General Electric (GE.N) for Alstom's power arm, Siemens would acquire Alstom's gas turbines business while Mitsubishi would inject cash and industrial assets into a joint venture in steam turbines, the sources said.
+Under the complex offer, Siemens would acquire the gas turbines business of Alstom while Mitsubishi would inject cash and industrial assets into a joint venture in steam turbines, the sources said.

-As part of the deal, Mitsubishi and the French government would take equal stakes in Alstom, acquiring a portion of the 29 percent holding of French group Bouygues (BOUY.PA), union representatives said after meeting with Economy Minister Arnaud Montebourg.
+As part of the deal, Mitsubishi and the French government would take stakes in Alstom, acquiring a portion of the shares currently held by French group Bouygues, one source close to the matter specified.

-"The minister described Mitsubishi's offer...
-Clearly, this is an alliance scheme that counters GE's proposal," said Gabriel Artero, CFE-CGC union representative of France's steelworkers federation.

-"The state and Mitsubishi would take joint and equal stakes in Alstom," he said, adding that these holdings could reach 5 to 10 percent each.
-"Having the government take a majority stake is not something being considered."

 Alstom would keep control of its energy transmission and renewables activities, which would not be part of the Siemens-Mitsubishi bid.